MANCHESTER TRAILS:

 Note; Heading South; Across the road the trail quickly ends behind a business next to some RR tracks.

 Heading North; The narrow stone-dust Heritage Trail-Bedford Section passes by some picnic tables and travels along a transmission line.
-Soon you'll come to a high overlook of the Merrimack River as well as an informational sign and picnic tables.
+Soon you'll come to a high overlook of the Merrimack River, as well as, an informational sign and picnic tables.
 You have a good view of a RR trestle crossing the river.
 After crossing a small bridge the trail consists of hard packed dirt & grass as it parallels the river.
 Keep left when the trail splits and head up a small embankment.
 You'll cross a iron arched bridge over a brook where the trail widens at a 0.5 miles.
 The trail splits again near some condos, bear left and follow the grassy trail over a second iron bridge.
 You come to a pump house at 0.9 miles.
 Travel left up the paved access road and then turn right following a dirt road underneath I-293 to a large dirt parking lot at 1.1 miles.
 Continue straight through the parking lot to a wide grass & dirt trail through the woods.
 This mostly flat trail travels along the river and then narrows as it comes to an end at 1.8 miles.
 If you follow the sandy trails to your right you'll be rewarded with a sandy beach alongside the river.
 Very scenic.

 South Manchester Rail Trail;

-The paved South Manchester Rail Trail travels North along a partially shaded corridor along the old rail bed of the Boston & Maine Railroad.
+Starting from Perimeter Road in South Manchester [Southern End]; I haven't checked out this new section yet.
+[No parking available] The paved South Manchester Rail Trail travels North, through the woods and quickly follows a berm to the rehabbed Cohas Brook Train Trestle over Cohas Brook, before traveling through a tunnel under Goffs Falls Rd at 0.4 miles.
+You then enter a more industrial/Commercial corridor.
+Travel under I-293 before coming to Gold St at 1 mile.
+I've checked out this next section.
+The partially shaded corridor continues North.
 Look left to spot some old railroad tracks paralleling the trail before you pass by Nutt Pond, with a couple of benches overlooking the pond.
-Pass by a spur trail to Precourt Park before coming to an intersection at 0.5 miles.
+Pass by a Spur Trail to Precourt Park before coming to an intersection at 1.5 miles.

 Note; There is no crosswalk over Route 28B so USE CAUTION.
+Route 28B separates Auburn & Manchester.

 HH